 If an “I” has been converted to an “F,” the student may complete the necessary coursework, at the instructor’s discretion, within one year in accordance with the grade change policy.
 The student may not complete coursework after that time.

 Note: All instructors enter “I” grades via Piperline before a term’s grading deadline.
-However, for undergraduate students, the instructor must also file an agreement for an incomplete (completed between the undergraduate student and the instructor) with his/her department chair before the final grade deadline for the term.
+However, for undergraduate students, the instructor must also file an agreement for an incomplete (completed between the undergraduate student and the instructor) with their department chair before the final grade deadline for the term.
 The form is available at www.hamline.edu/registrar/forms.

 Pass/No Pass (P/N) Grading Option